About our Inn near Asheville, NC and The Great Smoky Mountain National Park

-The comfort of my guests is my highest priority at Oak Hill.
+The comfort of our guests is our highest priority at Oak Hill.
 Experience Southern Hospitality at it’s best in the mountains of Western North Carolina, just minutes away from Asheville, The Biltmore House, The Great Smoky Mountain National Park and the Blue Ridge Parkway.
 Built in 1898, the house and grounds have been lovingly maintained.
 Renovations were designed to modernize, with a concerted effort to keep as much original as possible.
-Each of our beautifully appointed rooms at our romantic bed and breakfast feature: fireplaces, plantation shutters & ceiling fans, luxuriously comfortable latex beds, en-suite baths, spa robes, plush Turkish towels, soft spa sheets, 23″ flat screen TVs, and wireless internet.
-Oak Hill on Love Lane has been named one of the top 25 best bed and breakfasts in the United States and we invite you to experience our historic and romantic North Carolina bed and breakfast for an unforgettable getaway.
+Each of our beautifully appointed rooms feature: fireplaces, plantation shutters & ceiling fans, luxuriously comfortable latex beds, en-suite baths, spa robes, Eco-friendly Turkish Towels, soft spa sheets, flat screen TVs, wireless internet, and locally hand-made soaps and lotions.
+Along with our daily maid service, water and chocolates will be left in your room.

 Oak Hill on Love Lane Bed and Breakfast, occupies the Clyde H. Ray Sr. House listed on the National Register of Historic Places.
 Clyde Ray Sr. was a prominent Waynesville merchant and banker, and fourteen year Mayor of Waynesville.
 He purchased approximately 5 acres on Love Lane in 1897.
 This marked the beginning of the legacy of the Clyde H. Ray Sr. Waynesville homestead.
-In 1898, he began construction of this beautiful home with southern exposure, taking full advantage of the beautiful view of Waynesville and the Smoky Mountains.
+In 1898, he began construction of this beautiful home with a southern exposure, taking full advantage of the beautiful view of Waynesville and the Smoky Mountains.
 At that time, the finest hardwood lumber was available here in the Great Smoky Mountains.
 The home took two years to build and was finally completed in 1900.
 Only the finest of everything went into this stately home.
 Mr. and Mrs. Ray had thirteen children who all grew up in this home, making 224 Love Lane the Ray Family Estate.
 Many of their descendants still reside in Waynesville today.

 Stone steps, which are still in their original location, led guests from the drive to the immaculate oak front door.
 The steps now lead to a beautiful fire pit terrace overlooking the mountains.
 The original cement sidewalks, beckoning guests to enjoy the grand porch, still remain.
 A brick springhouse was constructed about 20 feet from the house that is still standing.
 The springhouse served as a “refrigerator,” keeping cool all the family’s perishable goods.

 The estate has been a showpiece since completion in 1900 and has been kept in pristine condition.
 The home remained in the Ray family until 1979, which explains its adherence to the original design; original weighted windows and doors, intricate doorknobs and hinges.
 The sliders that operate the beautiful period transom windows are still functional.
 The original hardwood floors are in pristine condition, as are the three grand staircases and banisters.
 The original picture and dental moldings and window and doorframe moldings remain.
-The Bess Ray Howell Room bathroom features the original claw foot tub and an original pedestal sink is still in use in the first-floor powder room.
+The Bess Ray Howell Room bathroom features the original claw foot tub and an original pedestal sink is still in use in the first floor powder room.
 The old coal burning heat system and steam registers, although non-functional, still reside in the same locations.
-The 8 fireplaces and mantles that helped to heat the house in the early years are utilized today but have been retrofitted with more efficient propane logs.
+The 8 fireplaces and mantles that helped to heat the house in the early years are utilized today, but have been retrofitted with more efficient logs.